Chart Color Schemes

 An assessment of population growth drivers in Prestons reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Prestons statistical area (Lv2) is around 15,550.
-This reflects a decrease from the 2021 Census figure of 15,694 people, a change inferred from AreaSearch's estimation of the resident population at 15,539 following examination of the latest ERP data release by the ABS in June 2024 and an additional 253 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,688 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods for this area.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+The estimated population of the suburb of Prestons is around 15,550 as of February 2026.
+This reflects a decrease from the 2021 Census figure of 15,694 people, a change inferred from AreaSearch's estimate of 15,539 residents following examination of ABS ERP data released in June 2024 and validation of new addresses since the Census date.
+The population density is approximately 1,688 persons per square kilometer.
+Overseas migration contributed around 67% of overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former data.

-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Prestons (SA2) is expected to increase by 93 persons to 2041, reflecting an increase of approximately 0.5% in total over the 17-year period.
+Growth rates by age group are applied to all areas from 2032 to 2041, anticipating lower quartile growth trends.
+Based on aggregated SA2-level projections, Prestons is expected to increase by 95 persons to 2041, reflecting a total increase of approximately 0.5% over the 17-year period.

 Frequently Asked Questions - Population